Idaho Power 2025 General Rate Case

 What is Idaho Power doing to keep costs down?

-Idaho Power has a strong track record of keeping its costs — and prices — low.
-The company has saved money and improved reliability by performing certain maintenance tasks with its own crews and refurbishing outdated equipment in-house.
+Idaho Power has a strong track record of keeping its costs and prices low.
+The company has saved money and improved reliability by performing certain maintenance tasks with its own crews and refurbishing equipment in-house.
 Idaho Power also strives to help customers save energy and money through energy efficiency.
 In 2024, energy efficiency programs saved 143,537 megawatt-hours — enough to power 12,600 average-sized homes for a year.
-While Idaho Power remains committed to affordability, unprecedented levels of capital investment necessary to meet growing customer demands and maintain our infrastructure is driving the need for this request.

 What resources does Idaho Power have to help customers struggling to pay their energy bill?

-Project Share is a year-round energy assistance program administered by the Salvation Army and funded by customer donations and Idaho Power shareholder funds.
-Idaho Power also offers energy assistance programs and convenient features like Budget Pay that can help customers manage their energy bills.
+We know rising costs can be a burden, and we have resources available to help customers struggling to pay their bill.
+Project Share is a year-round energy assistance program administered by The Salvation Army and funded by customer donations and Idaho Power shareholder funds.
+Idaho Power also offers energy assistance programs and convenient features like Budget Pay that can help customers manage their energy usage and bills.

 How can I learn more?